 [Your email address]

-Applying for new jobs?
-Take advantage of Coursera’s job search resources to enhance your resume and build your interview skills, and position yourself for a new career.
+Knowing how to ask for a letter of recommendation can make the process go much more smoothly.
+Similarly, if you are ready to begin applying for new jobs, sharpening your skill set and your resume can help.
+Take advantage of Coursera’s job search resources to enhance your resume, build your interview skills, and position yourself for a new career.

 Editorial Team